History of Arsenal F.C. (1966–present): George Graham and interregnum (1986–96)

-In September 1991, Arsenal paid a club record of £2.5million for Crystal Palace striker Ian Wright, who would go on to spend seven years at the club and become their all-time leading goalscorer in the process.
+In September 1991, Arsenal paid a club record of £2.5 million for Crystal Palace striker Ian Wright, who would go on to spend seven years at the club and become their all-time leading goalscorer in the process.
 The 1991–92 season saw the club's first entry in the European Cup for 20 years.
 The European venture went badly; Arsenal were knocked out by Benfica in the second round and failed to make the lucrative group stage.
 The season went from bad to worse when the Gunners were knocked out of the FA Cup by lowly Wrexham, though Arsenal recovered to finish fourth in the League.
 The ban on English clubs in European competitions had been lifted two years earlier, but Arsenal missed out on a UEFA Cup place as English clubs were gradually being phased back into European competitions and at this stage only the second and third placed teams were qualifying for the UEFA Cup.

-During the 1992 close season the club acquired Danish midfielder John Jensen, who had just won Euro 92 with Denmark, scoring a goal in their victory over Germany in the final.
+During the 1992 close season the club acquired Danish midfielder John Jensen, who had just won Euro 1992 with Denmark, scoring a goal in their victory over Germany in the final.
 Jensen's arrival coincided with the departure of fellow midfielder David Rocastle to Leeds United, the defending league champions.
 Around this point, Graham altered his tactics; he became more defensive and turned out far less attack-minded sides, which depended mainly on goals from Wright rather than the whole team.
 Between 1986–87 and 1991–92 Arsenal averaged 66 League goals a season (scoring 81 in 1991–92), but between 1992–93 and 1994–95 they only averaged 48; this included just 40 in 1992–93, when the club finished 10th in the inaugural season of the FA Premier League, scoring fewer than any other team in the division, though they had briefly topped the table in November.

-They were founder members of the FA Premier League on its launch for the 1992–93 season.
-They lost their first ever Premiership game 4-2 after taking a 2–0 lead over underdogs Norwich City at Highbury; Norwich, among the pre-season relegation favourites, were actively involved in the title race and finished third, whereas Arsenal (among the pre-season title favourites) finished 10th.
+They were founder members of the Premier League on its launch for the 1992–93 season.
+They lost their first ever Premiership game 4–2 after taking a 2–0 lead over Norwich City at Highbury; Norwich, among the pre-season relegation favourites, were actively involved in the title race and finished third, whereas Arsenal finished 10th.